 Teachers weave the theme of study into the curriculum using curated children’s literature, movement, art, science, math, music, and writing in ways that are developmentally appropriate for each grade.

-Preschool units of study include All About Me, community, seasons, holidays, harvest, hibernation and migration, New Year, New Beginnings, Black History Month, Earth Day, weather, and Down on the Farm.
+Preschool units of study include All About Me, community, seasons, holidays around the world, harvest, hibernation and migration, New Year, New Beginnings, Black History Month, Earth Day, weather, and Down on the Farm.

 Kindergarten units of study include All About Me, Classroom Community, harvest, seasons, holidays, family traditions, school community, diversity and traditions, Philadelphia: bridges, water, symbols, and landmarks, thankfulness, hibernation, life cycles, communities around the world, and Change Makers Project.